MichaelMandel26/beam/README.md

 brew install beam
 ```

-> This will also automatically install teleport, as it is a dependency of Beam.
+> This will also automatically install the [Teleport CLI](https://goteleport.com/docs/installation/), as it is a dependency of Beam.

 ### Through Cargo